nikibhatt/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) Time: O(log(n)), Space: O(1)
+a) Time: O(n), Space: O(1)
-Time complexity is Log(n) since within the while loop, the n is getting squared.
-So the iterations is exponentially lesser.
+Time complexity is O(n) since its a while loop that will be iterated linearly with respect to n.
 Space complexity is O(1) since its a simple mathematical equation

-b) Time: O(n^2), Space: O(1)
+b) Time: O(n), Space: O(1)
-Time complexity is N squared because of the nested loops.
-Even though the J is doubled up and while loop is not running n times, it rounds up to N square.
+Time complexity for the inner loop seems to be logarithmically related to n.
+And the outer loop will be iterated n times.
+It can be simplified to O(n)
 Space complexity is 1 since its simple mathematical variables, even though there are two of them

 c) Time: O(n), Space: O(n)